sushantapatra/New-Course/nodeExpressTut/README.md

 * Morgan => HTTP request logger middleware for node.js
 * colors => get color and style in your node.js console (github.com/Marak/colors.js)
 * Pug => HTML Template Engine.
 A clean, whitespace-sensitive template language for writing HTML
+* Mongoose => Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment

 ## Express Middlewares